The Ponderings of Yaj Ekim

 It is ever in the seamless awareness of the indivisible moment.

-It is the eternal you that peers out through the senses
+It is the eternal You, that peers out through the senses,

-Into the dreaming they and mind create.
+Into the dreamtime they and mind create.

 * * * *